Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Proposed approach: EP-learning algorithm

 When the dimension of the action space $\mathcal{F}$ is large relative to sample size (e.g., infinite action space), it is generally not possible to construct an outcome regression estimator $\mu_n$ that both has good predictive performance and makes the debiasing term $\frac{1}{n}\sum_{i=1}^n \Delta_{\pi_n, \mu_n}(O_i; \theta)$ exactly zero for each $\theta\in\mathcal{F}$.
 Indeed, there is an inherent trade-off between the size of the debiasing term and the mean squared error of the outcome regression estimator.
 The EP-learner algorithm is designed to carefully balance these two terms.
 It does so by separating the estimation of the outcome regression into two stages.
 In the first stage, statistical learning tools are used to obtain an initial estimate of the outcome regression with good predictive performance.
 In the second stage, this initial estimator is refined to make the debiasing term as small as possible without harming the performance of EP-learner.

 The debiasing approach described in Example \ref{example::toyCATE} can be generalized to infinite-dimensional function spaces using the idea of sieves.
 Specifically, if the linear span of a finite but growing set of basis functions approximates $\mathcal{F}$ increasingly well, then the refinement procedure described in Example \ref{example::toyCATE} could be performed within this span.
 This procedure would ensure that the debiasing term is small for each element in the linear space spanned by these basis functions.
 Critically, the number of basis functions used would need to grow with sample size so that the worst-case approximation error tends to zero.
-Akin to competing procedures such as the DR-Learner and R-learner, EP-learner can incorporate cross-fitting of the initial outcome regression and propensity score estimators for enhanced performance.
-Below, we detail a general cross-fitted implementation of EP-learner.
+The separation of the outcome regression estimation and debiasing steps in the EP-learner ensures that the sieve does not need to approximate the true outcome regression $\mu_0$ itself, but only needs to provide sufficient flexibility to reduce the debiasing term.
+For the CATE, given an approximating sequence of linear spaces $\mathcal{H}_k$ for $\mathcal{F}$ with dimension $k = k(n)$ typically chosen to grow with $n$, we can construct $\mu_n^*$ as in Example \ref{example::toyCATE} so that the debiasing term $\tfrac{1}{n}\sum_{i=1}^n \Delta_{\pi_n,\mu_n^*}(O_i;\theta)$ is zero for each $\theta \in \mathcal{H}_k$.
+Assuming that $\mathcal{H}_k$ approximates $\mathcal{F}$ with vanishing error, we formally show in Section \ref{section::theory} that the empirical risk minimizer $\argmin_{\theta \in \mathcal{F}} \sum_{i=1}^n \{\mu_n^*(1,W_i) - \mu_n^*(0,W_i) - \theta(W_i)\}^2$ over $\mathcal{F}$ will inherit this debiasing property for the constrained minimizer $\argmin_{\theta \in \mathcal{H}_k} R_0(\theta)$.